dhilt/vscroll/README.md

  - old items that are in the list should not be removed and recreated, as it may lead to an unwanted shift of the scroll position; just don't touch them;
  - new items elements should be rendered in accordance with `newItems[].$index` comparable to `$index` of elements that remain: `$index` must increase continuously and the directions of increase must persist across the `run` calls; Scroller maintains `$index` internally, so you only need to properly inject a set of `newItems[].element` into the DOM;
  - new elements should be rendered but not visible, and this should be achieved by "fixed" positioning and "left"/"top" coordinates placing the item element out of view; the Workflow will take care of visibility after calculations; an additional attribute `newItems[].invisible` can be used to determine if a given element should be hidden;
- - new items elements should have "data-sid" attribute, which value should reflect `newItems[].$index`;
+ - new items elements should have "data-sid" attribute, which value should reflect `newItems[].$index`.

 ## Live

 This repository has a minimal demonstration of the App-consumer implementation considering all of the requirements listed above: https://dhilt.github.io/vscroll/.
 This is all-in-one HTML demo with `vscroll` taken from CDN.
 The source code of the demo is [here](https://github.com/dhilt/vscroll/blob/main/demo/index.html).
-The approach is rough and non-optimized, if you are seeking for more general solution for native JavaScript applications, please take a look at [vscroll-native](https://github.com/dhilt/vscroll-native) project.
-It is relatively new and has no good documentation, but its [source code](https://github.com/dhilt/vscroll-native/tree/main/src) and [demo](https://github.com/dhilt/vscroll-native/tree/main/demo) may shed light on `vscroll` usage in no-framework environment.
+The approach is rough and non-optimized, if you are seeking for more general solution for native JavaScript applications, please have a look at [vscroll-native](https://github.com/dhilt/vscroll-native) project.
+It is relatively new and has no good documentation, but its [source code](https://github.com/dhilt/vscroll-native/tree/main/src) and its [demo](https://github.com/dhilt/vscroll-native/tree/main/demo) may shed light on `vscroll` usage in no-framework environment.

 Another example is [ngx-ui-scroll](https://github.com/dhilt/ngx-ui-scroll).
 Before 2021 `vscroll` was part of `ngx-ui-scroll`, and its [demo page](https://dhilt.github.io/ngx-ui-scroll/#/) contains well-documented samples that can be used to get an idea on the API and functionality offered by `vscroll`.
-The code of the [UiScrollComponent](https://github.com/dhilt/ngx-ui-scroll/blob/v2.2.0/src/ui-scroll.component.ts) clearly demonstrates the `Workflow` instantiation in the context of Angular.
+The code of the [UiScrollComponent](https://github.com/dhilt/ngx-ui-scroll/blob/v2.3.1/src/ui-scroll.component.ts) clearly demonstrates the `Workflow` instantiation in the context of Angular.
 Also, since ngx-ui-scroll is the intermediate layer between `vscroll` and the end Application, the Datasource is being provided from the outside.
 Method `makeDatasource` is used to provide `Datasource` class to the end Application.

 ## Adapter API